Skip to main content

 Competitive Advantages and Key Trends in the region

-Sensors, Networks, and the IoT: Enhance operational efficiency and safety by enabling real-time monitoring, as demonstrated at the Peñasquito mine in Mexico, where digital integration has improved fleet coordination, reduced fuel consumption, and optimized loading cycles.
+Infographic about success stories in the regionSensors, Networks, and the IoT: These technologies significantly improve operational efficiency and safety by providing real-time monitoring capabilities.
+At the Peñasquito mine in Mexico, digital integration of these tools has led to better fleet coordination, lower fuel consumption, and more efficient loading cycles.

 Beyond Efficiency: Governance, Traceability, and Digital Trust

-Technological application in the mining sector in Latin AMerica and the Caribbean
+Technological application in the mining sector in Latin America and the Caribbean

 A Call to Immediate Action